KevCaz/KevCaz.github.io/content/notes/doc/pdftk.md

 ---
-title: "Extract a range of pages from a .pdf file"
+title: "Extract a range of pages from a pdf file"
 date: 2019-05-30
 tags: [pdftk, pdf, cli]
 ---

-Today, I was looking for a way to extract pages from a pdf file with the command line interface and stumbled on this answer [on <i class="fa fa-stack-exchange" aria-hidden="true"></i>](https://askubuntu.com/questions/221962/how-can-i-extract-a-page-range-a-part-of-a-pdf), and so I decided to try [PDFtk](https://www.pdflabs.com).
+Today, I was looking for a way to extract pages from a pdf file with the command line interface and stumbled on this answer [on <i class="fab fa-stack-exchange" aria-hidden="true"></i>](https://askubuntu.com/questions/221962/how-can-i-extract-a-page-range-a-part-of-a-pdf), and so I decided to try [PDFtk](https://www.pdflabs.com).
 After a quick installation (`apt-get install pdftk`), I simply reproduced the example in the